-3.3 "Delta" for multi-occurring properties
+3.5 "Delta" for multi-occurring properties

-A similar rule applies for feature properties that can occur multiple times.
-In UML, such properties are encapsulated in an Object, which is related with the feature class by a 0.. association.
-For example, an AerodromeHeliport may serve 0..
-Cities, as indicated in the following diagram.
-This means that the property "serves" of the AerodromeHeliport feature is potentially multi-occurring.
+An equivalent rule applies for feature properties that can occur multiple times.
+In UML, such properties are encapsulated in an Object, which is related with the feature class by a 0..\ association.
+For example, an AirportHeliport may serve 0..\ Cities, as indicated in the following diagram.
+This means that the property "serves" of the AirportHeliport feature is potentially multi-occurring.